lowlydba/expressdb.io/_posts/2018-01-01-which-sql-server-express-version-to-use.md

 layout: post
 title:  Which SQL Express version to use?
 comments: true
-date: 2018-03-26
+date: 2019-11-04
 author: John McCall
-tags: [sql server express, version comparison]
+tags: [sql server express, version comparison, sql server 2019]
 ---

 In most cases, the answer to 'Which SQL Server Express Version?' is simple: the latest version you can.
 Since Microsoft adds more features and decreases the limitations of SQL Server Express with every subsequent release, the more recent the version the more advanced capabilities it will offer.

-For now, this means [SQL Express 2017](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
+For now, this means [SQL Express 2019](https://cloudblogs.microsoft.com/sqlserver/2019/11/04/sql-server-2019-is-now-generally-available/).

 ## Benefits of Newer Versions